OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

 Install required Slurm_ prerequisites, as well as several optional packages that enable the desired Slurm plugins::

-  dnf install mariadb-server mariadb-devel dnf install rpm-build gcc python3 openssl openssl-devel pam-devel numactl numactl-devel hwloc hwloc-devel munge munge-libs munge-devel lua lua-devel readline-devel rrdtool-devel ncurses-devel gtk2-devel libibmad libibumad perl-Switch perl-ExtUtils-MakeMaker xorg-x11-xauth
+  dnf install mariadb-server mariadb-devel dnf install rpm-build gcc python3 openssl openssl-devel pam-devel numactl numactl-devel hwloc hwloc-devel munge munge-libs munge-devel lua lua-devel readline-devel rrdtool-devel ncurses-devel gtk2-devel libibmad libibumad perl-Switch perl-ExtUtils-MakeMaker xorg-x11-xauth dbus-devel libbpf

 If you use the recommended ``AuthType=auth/munge`` in slurm.conf_ and slurmdbd.conf_, then you must also install Munge_ (see above about newer versions)::